nightbot/docs/commands/commercial.md

 Sort: 12
 */

 The !commercial command will run a commercial for a specified length.
-This command will only work if your a channel is partnered.
+This command will only work if your channel is partnered.

 ## Usage